marksmithson/mark.smithson.me/blog/2021-11-15/index.md

 }
 ```

 The output object is captured and can get accessed using `get()`.
-If you try and use `apply` on the output within the lambda code, an error will be thrown.
+If you try and use `apply()` on the output within the lambda code, an error will be thrown.

-> In most cases, I would provide this configuration as environment variables as this make these dependencies of the function more explicit.
-This approach may be useful for simple event handlers.
+> This approach may be useful for simple event handlers.
+In most cases, I would provide this configuration as environment variables as this make these dependencies of the function more explicit.

 ## Using Pulumi Secrets

-If the code references a pulumi secret, the code produced is the same as for a pulumi output.
-However the state file created by pulumi encrypts the function contents, rather than storing it as plain text.
+If the code references a Pulumi secret, the code produced is the same as for a Pulumi output.
+However the state file created by Pulumi encrypts the function contents, rather than storing it as plain text.

 ## Using Modules
 If we have a module defined in the local project, for example in `module.ts`